 How To Run A Google Play Beta Test

 Let’s go to Google Play Developer Console and to run a beta test for your app.
-Select your app and from the main menu expand Release management.
+Select your app and from the main menu to expand Release management.
 Choose App releases and now you are able to manage beta testers.
 You have two main options here.

 Open Beta Test

 Open Beta tests are more flexible and they are based on the link of your app.
 We go back to the requirement of creating a separate channel for discovering users’ opinions since it is up to you how you communicate with your customers.
-In the same time you have to be careful with the size of your testing group.
-For proper results you need to avoid gathering more testers than you can handle.
-For this reason you are allowed to set a maximum limit for your testing group.
+In the same time, you have to be careful with the size of your testing group.
+For proper results, you need to avoid gathering more testers than you can handle.
+For this reason, you are allowed to set a maximum limit for your testing group.
 Additionally, make sure that your app page is ready for the production version.

 Closed Beta Test

-With closed beta testing you can get more knowledge about your testers and you also have two solutions for this section.
+With closed beta testing, you can get more knowledge about your testers and you also have two solutions for this section.